Published: June 15, 2023 Author: Anna Kondaurova

 Rich functionality, but difficult to learn and non-obvious interface

-Handy for arranging photos into folders, but it does not create an index of the entire archive
+Handy for sorting photos into folders, but it does not create an index of the entire archive

 When you don't need functionality but just want to view photos

-Today it's easy to take 10 pictures of your favorite cat.
-Fractions of a second, and the fluffy star is captured.
-But with this simplicity another problem has come - the problem of storing, sorting, editing, and finding the right photos.
+It's incredibly easy to take 10 pictures of your beloved cat today.
+Just a couple of seconds, and the fluffy star is captured.
+But, unfortunately, here comes a problem of storing, sorting, editing, and finding the right photos.

 In the past this problem was typically solved by programs like ACDSee and Picasa.
-But the latter software has not been supported for more than a decade, while ACDSee is not necessary the best value for your money these days.
-Almost $60 for the home version Photo Studio Home 2023 and $100 for the professional Photo Studio Ultimate 2023, unless there is a sale.
-Fortunately, you can find alternatives - more than 150 different options, depending on the required functionality, as well as financial affordability.
+But the problem is that Picasa has not been supported for more than a decade and ACDSee is not the best choice in a context of money these days.
+Almost $50 for the home version Photo Studio Home 2022 and $100 for the professional Photo Studio Ultimate 2022, taking the sale into account! .
+And the new programs ACDSee Ultimate Pack 2023, ACDSee Photo Studio Ultimate 2023, ACDSee Photo Studio Professional and 2023 ACDSee Photo Studio Home 2023 cost $209, $149.99, $99.99 and $59.99 respectively.
+And this significant disadvantage, as well as constantly pop-up reminders about the end of the 30-day trial period, may encourage you to look for alternatives to ACDSee.
+Fortunately, there are more than 150 different options, depending on the required functionality, as well as financial affordability.

-Different people actually use ACDSee differently as it is packed with functionality.
-For an untrained beginner it can even seem overcomplicated because of that.
+As long as the program is packed with functionality, it is rather difficult to find the analogue.
+For a beginner it can seem overcomplicated.
 To address that issue there are lessons on ACDSee website to help you get familiar with its interface concepts.

-Let's add to this list additional criteria also important when choosing an alternative:
+Let's add to this list some additional criteria that is also important when choosing an alternative:

 So, this is the list of criteria that will help us evaluate ACDSee alternatives.

 JPEGView — it is probably the simplest photo viewer in terms of functionality.
-You can safely say about it: just photos and nothing extra.
+You can surely say: just photos and nothing more.

-You can barely classify this software as an ACDSee analog since it has a very limited functionality.
-If we are comparing the two programs, it's only for one function, which is the ability to view photos.
-And the program is not designed for more.
+You can barely classify this software as an ACDSee analogue since it has a very limited functionality.
+We can compare the two programs only in the context of the ability to view photos, as long as the program is not designed for more.

-Meanwhile, the software works with the most popular graphical formats, and for decoding RAW-files it uses visualization software components from the Windows 10 (11) operating system proper.
+Meanwhile, the software works with the most popular graphic formats, and for decoding RAW-files it uses visualization software components from the Windows 10 (11) operating system.

 Special features:

-For the purposes of this review we considered the free version of this app - PhotoScape X. The creators of the software also have a more extensive fee-based professional version.
+For the purposes of this review we explored the free version of PhotoScape X. There is a more extensive fee-based professional version as well.

-It was originally developed for macOS, which can be seen in its design.
-But it is quite well proven in Windows too.
+It was originally developed for MacOS, which can be seen in its design.
+But it has proven itself quite well in Windows, too.
 There is a photo viewer, a small photo editor, batch processing, collages, screen captures and more.

 The program is quite popular and has been translated into over 20 languages.